NordicSemiconductor/asset-tracker-cloud-docs/v1.5.x/_sources/docs/aws/GettingStarted/Webapp.rst.txt

    :end-before: configure_web_app_end

 The web application requires the IDs of the AWS resources that were created during the setup of the stack.
-Run the following command in the :file:`cat-tracker-app` directory to copy the output that contain the IDs to the :file:`.env.local` file:
+Run the following command in the :file:`cat-tracker-web-app` directory to copy the output that contain the IDs to the :file:`.env.local` file:

 .. code-block:: bash

-   cd ../cat-tracker-aws
+   cd ../aws
-   node cli react-config > ../cat-tracker-app/.env.local
+   node cli react-config > ../cat-tracker-web-app/.env.local
-   cd ../cat-tracker-app
+   cd ../cat-tracker-web-app

 Example for :file:`.env.local`
 ------------------------------